basetenlabs/truss/docs/create/tensorflow.md

 # Create a Truss of a TensorFlow model

 [TensorFlow](https://www.tensorflow.org/) is a supported framework on Truss.
-To package a TensorFlow model, follow the steps below or run [this colab notebook]().
+To package a TensorFlow model, follow the steps below.

 ### Install packages